cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 Marlene: "I didn't mean it."

-Achmed: "Then you are also a hacker?"
+Achmed: "Then, you are also a hacker?"

 Marlene: "A hacker."